J0rgeSerran0/Decent-Sampler-Samples/README.md

 And you can download it from here: [**Decent Sampler Plugin**](https://www.decentsamples.com/product/decent-sampler-plugin/)

-# How is a Decent Sampler Sampler?
+# How is a Decent Sampler Sample?

 The plugin can read **.dspreset** and **.dslibrary** files